Presidential and Parliamentary Systems of Government

 ContextParliamentaryPresidential

-Separation of powersThe form of government where the executive is accountable to the legislature, making it dependent on it.A system of government where the different branches (legislature, executive, and judiciary) operate independently from one another.
+Separation of powersA governmental structure in which the administration is answerable to the legislative, rendering it reliant upon that body.A system of government where the different branches (legislature, executive, and judiciary) operate independently from one another.

-The Election ProcessRepresentatives of the legislature are elected by the people.The president is elected directly by the people.
+The Election ProcessRepresentatives of the legislature are elected by the people.The president is directly chosen by the people.

-ExecutiveIt functions as a dual executive.
-There is a distinction between the heads of state and government, such as the president and prime minister.The head of the state and government is same, making it a single executive.
+ExecutiveIt operates as a dual executive.
+A distinction exists between heads of state and heads of government, such as the president and prime minister.The head of state and government is same, constituting a unified administration.

 Ministers Selected from the members of parliament.Individuals who are not part of the legislature have the potential to be appointed.

-Dissolution of the Lower HousePM has authority to dissolve before the expiry of the time period.President has no authority to dissolve.
+Suspension of the Lower HouseThe Prime Minister possesses the ability to dissolve before to the expiration of the designated time frame.President has no authority to dissolve.

-AutocracyIt is less autocratic.There is a greater chance of autocracy.
+AutocracyIt is more democratic.There is a greater chance of autocracy.

 Author